SantiagoSalazarPavajeau/learn-blog/_posts/2020-06-08-hoisting_variables_in_javascript.markdown

 const a = "hello"
 ```

 Both will return a Reference Error because the declaration of the variable **a** is hoisted but its value is inaccesible since they are not being initialized with *undefined* like **var** does.
-So initializing these variables to "hello" after the console.log will indeed create an error.
+So initializing these variables to "hello" after the console.log will indeed create a Reference Error.

 ## Block Context